Why should I care if God exists?

 God also reveals Himself through His Word (Psalm 19:7–11).
 The Bible teaches us of God’s nature, and it instructs us in morality (1 Timothy 3:16).
 The supreme expression of God is to be found in the Son of God, Jesus Christ (Colossians 1:15).

-The plain fact of the matter is God does exist.
+The plain fact is that God does exist.
 He loves us and wants to bring us from spiritual death to life in His Son, Jesus.

 Recommended Resources: I Don't Have Enough Faith to be an Atheist by Norm Geisler and Frank Turek and Logos Bible Software.